 The original vowel sounds are unknown, but the common rendering and transliteration of the Hebraic name for God is often written and pronounced as "Yahweh".
 Some individuals use the name “Jehovah,” but unfortunately this is a mistranslation of His name for in the Hebrew alphabet the letter “J” does not exist.

 Even though various translations of the Bible have removed the name of God, the four Hebrew letters, YHWH, repeatedly appear throughout ancient manuscripts.
-As a result, many new translations are beginning to recognize and use the name Yahweh, as well as an abbreviation of His name, YAH.
+As a result, many new translations are beginning to recognize and use the name Yahweh, as well as an abbreviation of His name known as Yah.

-For example, in Psalms 68:4, in the New Kings James version of the Bible, the abbreviation of Yahweh is used stating, “Sing to God, sing praises to His name; Extol him who rides on the clouds, By His name YAH, and rejoice before Him."
-You can check online for the translation right now and see it for yourself.
+For example, in the book of Psalms (in chapter 68 verse 4) the abbreviation of Yahweh is used stating, “Sing to God, sing praises to His name; Extol him who rides on the clouds, By His name YAH, and rejoice before Him" (NKJV).

 A person can have many titles such as mother, father, daughter, and so on.
 In the same way, Yahweh has many titles such as Almighty, Creator, Elohim, Lord, and God.
-I use the name Yahweh in my videos, posts, and conversations with others when I speak.
-If you choose to do the same, I do think it's worth mentioning to others the significance of the sacred name, why you use it, and who you're referring to.
+I often use the name Yahweh in my videos, posts, and conversations with others when I speak.
+If you choose to do the same, I do think it is worth mentioning to others the significance of the sacred name, why you use it, and who you are referring to.
 This may help to reduce any confusion and provide further clarity for others.
-It can also give others an opportunity to discover God's name, and conduct further research for themselves.
+It can also give others an opportunity to discover God's name, so that they can conduct further research for themselves.